roynirmal/searchx-back-highlighting/README.md

 The backend is responsible for fetching search requests to the search provider and managing the application's data.
 It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).
 Use it together with the [SearchX Front End](https://github.com/felipemoraes/searchx-frontend) to get a web-based collaborative search interface.

+**Note: This is the backend used for the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21).
+It must be used together with any of the 4 possible frontend variants of the study (control, highlight, note, highlight+note)**

 # Setup
 These instructions are for Ubuntu Linux.
 The steps can be adapted for all major platforms.
+See Docker below.

 - Install [NodeJS](https://nodejs.org/en/) (at least version 8.0)
     ```